joelmoss/shreddies/README.md

 ## Usage

 Serializers should be named after your models and located in "`app/serializers`".
-Any public methods you define will be serialized, and you can quickly expose methods from the serialized subject using the `delegate` class method.
+Any public methods you define will be serialized, and you can quickly expose methods from the serialized subject using the `delegate` class method, which simply delegates to the subject.

 ```ruby
 # app/serializers/user_serializer.rb